The Old Burial Ground, Barrhill Road

 We have now published these new updated inscriptions free of charge.
-You can download a free version HERE.
+You can download a free version (without gravestone photos) HERE.

-The accompanying USB Flashdrive loaded with a large pdf booklet of over 500 high quality photographs showing each headstone alongside the relevant inscription plus many added extras, is available for purchase on our site with any funds raised from sales being used to undertake further research into the history and heritage of Cumnock.
+The large pdf booklet of over 500 high quality photographs showing each headstone alongside the relevant inscription plus many added extras, is available for purchase in our online shop.

 We would like to thank the original team from the Manpower Services Commission who undertook this huge and time consuming task.
 Without this important work we would have lost a large part of our heritage.
 If you were part of that team, please contact us!

 Member George McMillan is working in 2021-2 on the other local cemeteries.
 Check what is now available in our online shop.